MarTorrijos/MarTorrijos/README.md

 # Hi, I'm Mar 👋

-I’m a Java and Backend Development student at IT Academy, Barcelona.
+I’m a Java and Backend developer.

-Currently finishing my studies and seeking opportunities to collaborate, contribute to projects, and grow professionally in the field.
+I've just finished my studies at IT Academy Barcelona and I'm seeking opportunities to collaborate, contribute to projects, and grow professionally in the field.

 ***